redhat-openstack/website/source/uncategorized/securing-services-foreman.html.md

 First, log in to your Foreman instance (https://{foreman_fqdn}).
 The default login and password are admin/changeme; we recommend changing this if you plan on keeping this host around.

 Next, you’ll need to assign the correct puppet classes to each of your hosts.
 Click the HOSTS link and select your host from the list.
-Select EDIT HOST and add the appropriate Host Group (OpenStack Controller or OpenStack Compute).
+Select EDIT HOST and add the appropriate Host Group.

 ### Controller

-In either case select the Host Group: Controller (Nova Network)
+In either case select either the Nova or Neutron Controller host group.

 #### Manual SSL Configuration

 Override ssl to true. freeipa should be false which is the default.
+Verify that the paths to the various SSL certs match what you've pre-positioned into the filesystem on the controller node.

 #### IPA Configuration